banner

 tetropter

-The scheme shows how tetrapter wings move.
-They each move to and fro over a quarter of a circle, and near the end of the circle they rotate along their long axis.
-The wing next to it does the same thng but in mirrored fashion, so the two wings move up close together and then are pulled apart.
+This scheme shows how tetrapter wings move.
+Each wings moves to and fro over a quarter of a circle.
+Near the end of the circle the wings rotate along their long axis.
+The wing next to it does the same thng but in mirrored fashion, so the two wings move close together, swing upwards, and are then pulled apart.
 This is the so-called 'clap and fling' mechanism of generating lift that is used on Earth as well.
-Earth fluers only have two wings, so there is only one 'clap' for each movement cycle, but tetropters with their four wings have a 'clap' twice in each wing cycle: it's a 'double clap and fling'(DCAF).
+Earth flyers are bilaterally symmetrical, so there is only one 'clap' within each movement cycle, whereas tetropters, with their four radial wings, have a 'clap' twice in each wing cycle: it's a 'double clap and fling'(DCAF).

 Here is a more developed animation, showing a nondescript sphere, but moving about as a tetrapter might.
-Tetropters are excellent at hovering flight and they are extremely manoeuvrable.
+Tetrapters are excellent at hovering flight and they are extremely manoeuvrable.

-This tetrapter uses something more like 'rowing', in which the wings beat down over a considerable distance.
-The result is a bit like an oar pushing gainst water.
+This tetrapter uses a pattern more like 'rowing', in which the wings beat up and down over a considerable distance.
+The result is a bit like an oar pushing against water.